BarryShtPeas/barryshtpeas.github.io/content/posts/Arc/part-1/index.md

 Welcome to the first post in the Azure Arc Deep Dive series.

-In today’s hybrid and multicloud world, organisations increasingly struggle to manage and secure resources across multiple environments, locations and technology stacks.
+In today’s hybrid and multicloud world, organisations increasingly struggle to manage and secure resources across multiple environments and technology stacks.
 Whether it's virtual machines running on-premises, Kubernetes clusters in AWS, or databases at the edge, Azure tools have had limited reach — until now.

 **Azure Arc** bridges this gap by extending Azure’s control plane to infrastructure hosted *anywhere*.
 It lets you project non-Azure resources into Azure Resource Manager (ARM), enabling unified management, governance, and security across environments.